 The Water Cycle Definition – What Does it Mean?

 As the word ‘cycle’ says that is why there is no starting point.
-This means water transformation begin at any point and follow its path until it gets to where we started again.
+This means water transformation begins at any point and follows its path until it gets to where we started again.

-So, water cycle called in scientific that the water changes from water vapor in the atmosphere to liquid water through the process condensation and the precipitation.
-The condensed water back to water vapor through evaporation, transpiration and the respiration.
+So, the water cycle called in scientific that the water changes from water vapor in the atmosphere to liquid water through the process of condensation and precipitation.
+The condensed water back to water vapor through evaporation, transpiration, and respiration.

 The Water Cycle | The Dr. Binocs Show